-The quantizer slicing level can be offset by ± 100 mV to mitigate the effect of amplified spontaneous emission (ASE) noise or duty cycle distortion by applying a differential voltage input of up to ± 0.95 V to SLICEP/SLICEN inputs.
-If no adjustment of the slice level is needed, SLICEP/SLICEN should be tied to VEE.
-The gain of the slice adjustment is ~ 0.11 V/V.
+The quantizer slicing level can be offset by $\pm 100$ mV to mitigate the effect of amplified spontaneous emission (ASE) noise or duty cycle distortion by applying a differential voltage input of up to $\pm 0.95$ V to SLICEP/N inputs.
+If no adjustment of the slice level is needed, SLICEP/N should be tied to VEE.
+The gain of the slice adjustment is $\sim 0.1$ V/V.

-LOSS-OF-SIGNAL (LOS) DETECTOR
+LOSS OF SIGNAL (LOS) DETECTOR

-The receiver front-end LOS detector circuit detects when the input signal level has fallen below a user-adjustable threshold.
+The receiver front end LOS detector circuit detects when the input signal level has fallen below a user-adjustable threshold.
 The threshold is set with a single external resistor from Pin 9, THRADJ, to VEE.
-The LOS comparator trip point vs. the resistor value is illustrated in Figure 6.
-If the input level to the ADN2813 drops below the programmed LOS threshold, the output of the LOS detector, LOS Pin 22, is asserted to a Logic 1.
-The LOS detector's response time is ~500 ns by design but is dominated by the RC time constant in ac-coupled applications.
+The LOS comparator trip point-versus-resistor value is illustrated in Figure 5.
+If the input level to the

+ADN2812 drops below the programmed LOS threshold, the output of the LOS detector, LOS Pin 22, is asserted to a Logic 1.
+The LOS detector's response time is ~500 ns by design, but is dominated by the RC time constant in ac-coupled applications.
 The LOS pin defaults to active high.
 However, by setting Bit CTRLC[2] to 1, the LOS pin is configured as active low.

 There is typically 6 dB of electrical hysteresis designed into the LOS detector to prevent chatter on the LOS pin.
-If the input level drops below the programmed LOS threshold causing the LOS pin to assert, the LOS pin is not deasserted until the input level has increased to 6 dB (2×) above the LOS threshold (see Figure 19).
+This means that, if the input level drops below the programmed LOS threshold causing the LOS pin to assert, the LOS pin is not deasserted until the input level has increased to 6 dB (2×) above the LOS threshold (see Figure 19).